Become a VIP & Unlock Exclusive Deals! Join Now

 Medical alert jewelry is most effective when it reflects accurate, comprehensive, and easy-to-read medical information that belongs to its wearer.
 Deciding on what information to engrave can be confusing if you have more than one medical condition, allergy, or medication.
 Medical ID tags come in different shapes and sizes and can hold different amounts of engraving.
 Some medical IDs can be engraved on the front and back while others can only be engraved on one side.

 When choosing medical alert jewelry, it is important to consider how much engraving can fit on the ID tag or pendant.
 Information on how many lines and characters a particular ID can accommodate are always found on each product page of American Medical ID.
 We encourage you to enter, test, and preview your desired custom engraving before proceeding to check out.
-American Medical ID offers unlimited engraving as can fit on a medical ID at a standard rate of $9.
+American Medical ID offers unlimited engraving on a medical ID.

 engraving a medical id engraving a medical id